emptymonkey/revsh/README.md

 ## News ##

-2018-08-09: New release.
+* __2018-08-09__: New release.
 Mosly bugfixes and improved build stability.
-See _Installation_ below for updated build instructions for building _revsh_ with OpenSSL.
+See the _Installation_ section below for updated build instructions.

 ## Overview ##